smartfog/fogflow/doc/en/source/wirecloudIntegration.rst

 .. figure:: figures/Wc_FFIntegration.PNG

 1. WireCloud sends a subscription request to the FogFlow-Broker in NGSIv2.
-2. User will send the update request to the FogFlowlow-Broker in NGSIv1.
+2. User will send the update request to the Fogflow-Broker in NGSIv1.
 3. FogFlow Broker will notify WireCloud in NGSIv2.

 Integration steps